laravel-shift/blueprint-docs/source/docs/available-commands.md

 The `blueprint:new` command will generate a `draft.yaml` file with stubs for the `models` and `controllers` sections, as well as run the [`trace` command](#trace-command) to preload your existing models into Blueprint's cache.

 ^^^
-This command has optional flags `--config or -C` and `--stubs or -S`.
-Using these flags are a shortcut to publishing the config file and stub files. e.g. `php artisan blueprint:new -CS`
+This command has optional flags `--config or -c` and `--stubs or -s`.
+Using these flags are a shortcut to publishing the config file and stub files. e.g. `php artisan blueprint:new -cs`
 ^^^

 ### Erase Command {#erase-command}